tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The binary has 4 sections, all are marked as executable, writable and executable, how evil it is :-); the section `.frisk0` is simply an ID of all GreHack's binaries, so we are not surprise.
 The binary starts from `0x402000` which is also the entry point, no TLS callback trick is applied, as confirmed by both Reven and IDA.

-  Several first instructions are not interesting, for example, the instructions at `0x402008` and `0x402013` are calls to `GetStdHandle`, one at `0x40202c` calls `WriteFile`, and one at `0x402042` calls `ReadFile`.
+  Several first instructions are not interesting, for example, ones at `0x402008` and `0x402013` are calls to `GetStdHandle`, there is also a call `WriteFile` at `0x40202c`, and a call `ReadFile` at `0x402042`.
 They simply print the strings `Welcome!` and `Password?`, then reads password from the standard input.

   ![Synchronization between REVEN-Axion and IDA Pro](./reven_sync_idapro.png)